rizMehdi/nightcoreify-app/README.md

 ## License

-This software is released under a BSD Zero Clause License, mostly because I want you to be able to rip off my FFmpeg command.
-FFmpeg is cool, but it's really annoying to get it to work the way you want it to.
-Hopefully the hours of hair-pulling that went into writing that command can be useful to someone else as well.
+This software is released under a MIT License.